emirix7/emirtools-geolocation/README.md

-this command download used librarys just only first time pip install -r requests.txt and opening from source file python geolocate.txt
+this command download used librarys just only first time "pip install -r requests.txt" and opening from source file
+"python geolocate.txt"